kolahimself/vertical-displacement-plots/README.md

 - https://www.researchgate.net/figure/The-vertical-and-horizontal-roof-displacement-of-the-super-tall-building-subjected-to_fig2_237047370

-This python scripts and notebooks in this repository are free and open to contributions and modifications.
+The python scripts and notebooks in this repository are free and open to contributions and modifications.
 Cheers 🥂